newchuyalong/libgdx-learning/Running-demos-&-tests.md

   * Select all projects in the package explorer, then hit `F5` to refresh them (vodoo...)
   * There will be a few issues remaining concerning GWT.
 In the Problems view, right click on each entry saying "The web.xml file does not exist", select `Quick Fix` and press `OK`

+If you did not run 'ant -f fetch.xml' before this point, you will encounter many errors here due to missing backends.

 You are now ready to start the tests or run the demo games.

 ## Running the Demos & Tests ##